-This year, registered lawyers will provide free legal advice by telephone or online in a 10-day province-wide advice-a-thon.
-PBGP 2020’s service and publicity campaign will reach every BC city and town, and will show the entire province how much BC lawyers care about access to justice in every community.
+To continue to meet the demand for free legal help, we’re organizing our second virtual advice-a-thon.
+Just like last year, registered lawyers will give free legal advice by telephone or Zoom over 10 days.
+PBGP 2021’s service and publicity campaign will reach every BC city and town.
+Together, we will show how much BC lawyers care about access to justice in every community.

-PBGP 2020 will run for two weeks (M – F) in the middle of September.
-Volunteer lawyers will select one or more one-hour telephone shifts to fit their busy schedules.
-They can solicit donations in support of their charitable contributions.
-Clients will be low-to-modest income British Columbians in need of urgent legal advice.
-All appointments will be pre-scheduled and give ample time for conflict checks.
+The event will run for two weeks (M – F) in the middle of September.
+Volunteer lawyers will select one or more hour-long telephone shifts.
+They can then solicit donations in support of their charitable contributions.
+Clients will be low and modest income British Columbians in need of urgent legal advice.
+All appointments will be pre-scheduled, with ample time for conflict checks.

-All funds raised during PBGP 2020 will go toward supporting Access Pro Bono’s COVID-19 pandemic relief programs.
-Our hope is that each volunteer lawyer will raise an amount equal to or above their billable hour rate.
-Our ultimate goals remain the same during the pandemic: to serve the public, to raise awareness about lawyers’ efforts to increase access to justice through pro bono services, and to raise $75,000 or more for our vital pandemic relief programs.
+All funds raised during PBGP 2021 will support APB’s wide array of pro bono legal programs.
+We hope that each volunteer lawyer will raise an amount equal to or above their billable rate.
+Our ultimate goals remain the same during the pandemic: serve the public, raise awareness about BC lawyers’ efforts to increase access to justice, and raise $80,000 or more for our programs.
 We can achieve our goals with your support!

-Print, radio and social media platforms will publicize the pro bono services provided by BC’s lawyers, demonstrate the support of sponsoring organizations and help spread awareness of the pro bono services and resources available throughout BC.
+We will publicize PBGP 2021 over print, radio and social media platforms.
+Promotions will spotlight sponsors and spread awareness of the pro bono services and resources available throughout the province.

 Location: Online & by telephone; BC-wide